cykod/Spriter/README.md

 Installing
 ----------

-Until it's packaged up, run:
+Until it's packaged up, run the following command from the repo's directory:

     npm link

-To put the package in a local directory
+To put the `spriter` script in your local bin directory.

 Running